-Oneida Nation Representative Ray Halbritter appeared live on ESPN’s Outside the Lines Thursday April 25, reacting to the latest comments by Washington NFL team owner Dan Snyder.
+Oneida Indian Nation Representative Ray Halbritter appeared live on ESPN’s Outside the Lines on Thursday, April 25, reacting to the latest comments by Washington NFL team owner Dan Snyder.

 Below are the video clips of Ray Halbritter’s comments on the ESPN program:

-The Leadership Conference on Civil and Human Rights, Inc. – a coaltion of the nation’s leading civil rights organizations – passed a Resolution Dec.
-12 calling on the NFL’s Washington team to change its name – click here to read
+The Leadership Conference on Civil and Human Rights, Inc. – a coalition of the nation’s leading civil rights organizations – passed a Resolution Dec.
+12 calling on the NFL’s Washington team to change its name

-Read a report by noted psychologist Dr. Michael Friedman on the harmful effects of the use of a racial slur – click here
+Noted Psychologist Dr. Michael Friedman reports on the harmful effects of the use of a racial slur